stoplightio/platform-docs/docs/6.-migrations/next.md

 ## FAQ

 The concepts in the new Stoplight Platform should be very similar to what you're used to in NEXT.
 Here are some commonly asked questions to help clarify those similarities and differences.
-If you have any additional questions, please don't hesistate to [contact us](mailto:support@stoplight.io).
+If you have any additional questions, please don't hesitate to [contact us](mailto:support@stoplight.io).

 **Is a Stoplight Workspace similar to an Organization in NEXT?**